 Indiana is a no-fault divorce state, which means that, unlike in prior decades, divorcing couples are no longer required to provide evidence of wrongdoing in order to dissolve a marriage.
 Instead, divorcing couples need only agree that their marriage is irretrievably broken.
 While this change from a fault-based approach has reduced the level of conflict and contention during divorce proceedings, dissolving a marriage remains a complex process, as the parties must still contend with a host of complicated legal issues, such as the division of marital property.
-To ensure that your own interests are represented during this process, please contact one of our dedicated St. John divorce attorneys today for assistance.

 Although no longer required to prove fault in order to obtain a divorce, Indiana couples who wish to dissolve their marriages must resolve a number of other legal matters, the most complicated of which is often property division.
 In Indiana, all of a couple’s marital property must be divided equitably upon divorce.
 Generally, courts presume that an equal division of assets is the fairest solution for both parties and only deviate from this standard when there is evidence that a 50/50 split would not be reasonable or just.
 In these cases, courts assess a number of factors when determining what would qualify as a fair division, including both parties’ incomes and earning ability.